 2. Photojpl.com – another good one, aimed at the specified landmarks mostly, although you can find here other spots too.
 The choice of sites is not so big, unfortunately, but sometimes you can see even a few beautiful landmarks in one city inside.

 3. Photo360tours.com – another panoramic photography and virtual reality tour, but not developed enough so far I think.

 4. Airpano.com – a specific virtual tour platform based on aerial images made from a helicopter or by drone.
 Easy to use and navigate.
 You can quickly find the stuff on the map provided.

 Besides, the website offers also video 360deg tours, available on their Youtube channel.

 Another option is to type “Top 10” or “best virtual tours” or sth like that.
-You will be floated with the virtual realities of the most famous landmarks and other places worldwide.
+You will be floated in the virtual realities of the most famous landmarks and other places worldwide.
 The other matter for future dealing with is creating your own virtual tour.
-It exceeds this article right now, but I would like to explain how to prepare your virtual tour in the next time.
+It exceeds this article right now, but I would like to explain how to prepare your virtual tour the next time.

-There are another few streaming platforms, however these 2 ones are the best, and you can get the profitable search result instantly.
+There are another few streaming platforms, however, these 2 ones are the best, and you can get the profitable search result instantly.

-The similar access you can get from the most popular weather forecast in recent times – Meteoblue.com (Pic.
+Similar access you can get from the most popular weather forecast in recent times – Meteoblue.com (Pic.
 39).

-The webcam base in Meteoblue.com comes from the Windy.com.
+The webcam base in Meteoblue.com comes from Windy.com.
 The major drawback of most of these cameras is very low quality.
 For this reason, I would recommend you use the different providers, which rages are often restricted to some specified areas or places: